-How Can I Protect My Rights?
+How Can I Best Protect My Legal Rights?

 Your Rights as Our Client